Lensless label-free nanoscopy

 Hence, improving the space bandwidth product (SBP) using time-consuming scanning stitching is not a good solution.
 Lensless holographic microscopy (LHM) inherently bypasses FOV limitations by using full sensor-size hologram reconstruction for label-free object information retrieval.

+Its major limitation, not yet addressed, is its low lateral (~1µm) and axial (~3µm) resolution.
 I will overcome this fundamental problem by pioneering deep UV (DUV) lensless holotomographic nanoscopy (LHN) as a simple and compact device easily operated inside the cell chamber or outside the laboratory (in contrast to lens-based systems).

 Owing to DNA damage, DUV is used to sterilize and never image bio-samples.
-This paradigm will be shifted to provide a breakthrough 10 giga pixel SBP via a low-dose DUV optical-elements-free (no cost, no radiation loss) lensless setup with a world's-first full-angle tomographic scenario, numerical aperture > 1, and a new class of reconstruction algorithms to decrease the effective pixel (to 100 nm) and remove background noise.
+This paradigm will be shifted to provide a breakthrough 10 giga pixel SBP via a low-dose DUV optical-elements-free (no cost, no radiation loss) lensless setup with a world-first full-angle tomographic scenario, numerical aperture > 1, and a new class of reconstruction algorithms to decrease the effective pixel (to 100 nm) and remove background noise.

 Research Goals